apple/swift-distributed-actors/scripts/docs/includes/DistributedActorsTestTools_README.md

 ## Topics of Interest

-The actor test kit's main type is:
+The actor test tools' main type is:

 - [ActorTestTools](Classes/ActorTestTools.html)